 We found the climbing more straightforward on four-star 5.10's.
 Cathy leading Birds of Fire, a perfect patina-lined finger crack.

 Joe leading another four-star 5.10 finger crack called Taxman.
 Great holds, gear anyplace you want, steep so you won't loose skin if you fall...

 Cathy and Shanon on a sunset climb above Hidden Valley.

 More friends from Anchorage!
 Beth, Bill, Shanon, Cathy and Joe.

 Bill catching up on Cali opinion.

-Vacation and travelling are a blast, but nothing compares to going back home to AK!!!
+Vacation and traveling are a blast, but nothing compares to going back home to Alaska.